Catholic Daily Readings for December 11 2023: Monday of the Second Week of Advent – Lectionary: 181

 justice and peace have kissed.

-and justice hath looked down from heaven.
+and justice has looked down from heaven.

 R. Our God will come to save us!